 Our Academic Indicator for English Language Arts for the All student group performed at 55.1 points below standard and received a red status.
 This was a 11.5-point decline from the previous year.
-The Hispanic, Socioeconomically Disadvantaged, and Students with Disabilities groups were below standard and earned a red status.
+The Hispanic, socioeconomically disadvantaged, and students with disabilities groups were below standard and earned a red status.
+The White student group was yellow.
 All other student groups did not have enough students for a status to be calculated.